 Applications via: australianwildlife.org/work-with-awc/careers/

-To submit an application, visit our careers page (linked above), select the relevant job vacancy, click ‘APPLY’ and follow the prompts.
+To submit an application, visit our careers page (linked above), select the relevant job vacancy, click ‘APPLY’ and complete an application form.

-Your application must include CV and covering letter, briefly addressing your experience, critical competencies, and interest in the role.
-Applications that do not meet these requirements will not be accepted.
+Your application must include CV and covering letter, briefly addressing the critical competencies listed in the detailed job description on our website or the attachment.
+Applications that do not meet these criteria will not be accepted.

 - Applicants must be an Australian citizen/permanent resident or have a suitable visa in place that allows ongoing full-time work in Australia, in order to apply for this position.
 Sponsorship is not available.

 - If you apply for this role, AWC will include you in its ongoing updates and communications about its events, activities and fundraising initiatives.
 You may opt out of these communications at any time.